idia640/idia640.github.io/index.md

 2. Communicate how theories of cognition and information processing apply to the design of interactive media.
 3. Understand when and how to apply key research methodologies used in the study of Human Computer Interaction (HCI).
 4. Propose and describe methods for testing a hypothesis centered on behavior change in interaction design.
 5. In the form of a case study, create a persuasive design and discuss the science behind it.
-Present your work in a poster session as you would in a real conference.
+Present your work in a poster session as you would at a real conference.

 # <a name="syll"></a> Spring 2019 Syllabus